How to Ensure Only Intended Recipients Can Read Your Secure Message

 Selecting the shared passphrase and password hint for a message can be done directly through the OneWorld plugin for Microsoft Outlook or the Outlook Web add-in.
 Passwords can also be set by a subject keyword from any device or email generator application.
 Any previously set passwords can be retrieved or checked by the sender through their ‘sent’ emails.

-System generated passwords for encrypted messages
+System generated passwords for sharing sensitive information

 As another option for assuring an even higher level of protection for sensitive information, a System-Generated Verification Code is another way to set a complex password.
 With this method, which is available for OneWorld’s Web Portal secure delivery method, a random single-use code is provided to the sender who, as in the case with sender-set passwords, can then communicate this system-generated password to the recipient.
 Password complexity tends to be increased with this method as the sender is forced to use a unique code for every message and DLP engines can be configured to force this type of encryption delivery.